 Tasters praised Ina’s bar for its “balanced curd to crust ratio and texture.
 Fluffy and light.”
 “Tangy flavor and gooey texture; crust could be crunchier but overall effect is delicious,” said one taster.
 Another noted: “curd has a great consistency, crust has right amount of sweetness.
 Well balanced curd but not the best crust.”
 Accordingly, most critiques were around the crust (“crust brings the whole deal down.
 Almost dough like, not enough flavor and mushy texture”) or the “fake lemon flavor.”

-As a standalone bar, I don’t think most people would be put off by the artificial lemon notes.
+As a standalone lemon bar recipe, I don’t think most people would be put off by the artificial lemon notes.
 This bar was a bit sweet for my personal preference, but a solid crowd-pleasing choice!

 Cook’s Illustrated: my ideal lemon bar!
 A soft, well-balanced curd on a brown butter crust

-After quite a few lackluster performances from Cook’s Illustrated in the past few bake offs, I was honestly skeptical about their recipe (with its claims of using cream of tartar to get the perfect “bright finish” and specifically using granulated sugar and par-baking the crust thoroughly to get a crisp crust).
+After a few lackluster performances from Cook’s Illustrated in the past, I was honestly skeptical about their recipe.
+It claims using cream of tartar yields the perfect “bright finish.” and specifically using granulated sugar and par-baking the crust thoroughly to gives a crisp crust.
 However, this lemon bar blew me (and many other tasters) away!

-The sliky but not overly gooey curd is intensely lemony, but not overpoweringly so.
-It manages to be tangy but smooth (i.e. not overly acidic or mouth puckeringly tart) and achieves the perfect sweetness level for me.
-The crust is indeed crispy with a distinctly buttery, caramelized flavor–it’s so dark, it almost verges into graham cracker crust territory.
+The silky but not overly gooey curd is intensely lemony, but not overpoweringly so.
+It manages to be tangy but smooth (not overly acidic or tart) and achieves the perfect sweetness level for me.
+The crust is crispy with a distinctly buttery, caramelized flavor— it almost verges into graham cracker crust territory.
 Together, it’s just a fabulous lemon bar.

 Tasters loved the “nicely browned crust, great balance of sweet and sour.” and noted that the “curd has the right consistency, the perfect balance of rich sweetness and tangy lemon.”
 The only complaints about this bar was that the crust was a bit too crumbly and didn’t hold it’s shape well when cut.
-If anything, people thought there could be a little less crust/more curd.
-For me, I’d take flavor over form any day.
+People thought there could be a little less crust/more curd.
+Personally, I’d take flavor over form any day.
 This is a fairly easy recipe to make, with a curd that just requires being thickened on the stovetop.
-This was far and away my favorite lemon bar, and it’s easy to see why it won as the best lemon bar recipe in this post!
+This was my favorite lemon bar, and it’s easy to see why it won as the best lemon bar recipe in this post!

 A Few Tips on Making the Best Lemon Bars

 - Strain the filling: Especially if your recipe calls for lemon zest, make sure to strain the filling for a smoother texture.
-(This tip does not apply to Deb’s whole lemon bars, please don’t try straining those.)
+(This tip does not apply to Deb’s whole lemon bars.)

 Best Lemon Bars: Recommendations